-Reliance on and Engagement with Commercial and Recreational Fishing Figure 3.5.2.6 shows commercial and recreational engagement and reliance on fishing in the significant communities in the cobia fishery.
-The primary commercial communities in the cobia fishery include the Florida communities of Fort Pierce, Jupiter, St. Augustine, Sebastian, and Stuart.
-The primary recreational communities in the cobia fishery include the Florida communities of Fort Pierce, Jupiter, St. Augustine, Sebastian, Stuart, and Merritt Island in addition to Hilton Head, South Carolina.
+Reliance on and Engagement with Commercial and Recreational Fishing Figure 3.5.2.6 shows commercial and recreational engagement and reliance on fishing in the significant communities in the cobia component of the fishery.
+The primary commercial communities in the cobia component of the fishery include the Florida communities of Fort Pierce, Jupiter, St. Augustine, Sebastian, and Stuart.
+The primary recreational communities in the cobia component of the fishery include the Florida communities of Fort Pierce, Jupiter, St. Augustine, Sebastian, Stuart, and Merritt Island in addition to Hilton Head, South Carolina.